 Holly Holden is on a mission: to teach others about the touches that make an interior elegant, comfortable, timeless, yet unpretentious.
 She instinctively knows how to crack the secret code of old-school interior design.
-Holly’s design talent was inherited from her parents; she never attended design school.
+Holly’s design talent was inherited from her parents.
 Her British father gave his tailored sensibilities, and her mother gave her a flair for entertaining.

 Holly serves on two prestigious museum boards, is a trustee of the New Britain Museum of American Art, is a member of two Federated Garden Clubs, has been a commissioner for eighteen years on The Farmington Historic District Commission and is a member of The Farmington Congregational Church, and a sustainer of The Junior League of Hartford.
 She has also has served as the head designer for three historic Farmington renovations: The Porter Memorial, The Barney Library and The Farmington Country Club.